-L shaped kitchens are very popular and are perfect for most standard kitchens.
+L shaped kitchens are popular and are perfect for most standard kitchens.
 This shaped kitchen allows the space to be open and easy to navigate.
-This style also allows for the integration of an island or dining space.
-You will find this style kitchen everywhere due to its flexibility.
+This style also allows for integrating an island or dining space.
+You will find this style of kitchen everywhere because of its flexibility.
 It’s great for smaller homes, larger homes, for those that like to entertain and cook.
 It really is a style that can fit anyone’s needs.
-There really is no downsize to the L-Shape, but we do recommend integrating a kitchen island to create more working space, especially if you love to cook.
+There really is no downside to the L-Shape, but we recommend integrating a kitchen island to create more working space.

-U-Shaped kitchens feature three walls, or sometimes, it’s similar to an L-Shape, but the third wall is an island.
-These were commonly found in older homes and were known to be small, cramped and closed off, but, they are making a comeback with new homes.
-Many modern day U-Shaped kitchens are being integrated with an open wall or two.
-Also, many modern day U-Shaped kitchens are large enough to accommodate an island, to create the ultimate dream kitchen for the chef and entertainer.
-This style works for those who want the kitchen to be separate from the other living areas and they also work perfectly for those that want to create a U-Shape with open space.
+U-Shaped kitchens feature three walls, or sometimes, it’s like an L-Shape, but the third wall is an island.
+These were commonly found in older homes and were known to be small, cramped and closed off.
+But, they are making a comeback with new homes!
+Many modern-day U-Shaped kitchens are being integrated with an open wall or two.
+Also, many modern day U-Shaped kitchens are large enough to accommodate an island.
+This style works for those who want the kitchen to be separate from the other living areas.
+It also works perfectly for those that want to create a U-Shape with open space.
 The photo above is a great example of a spacious and open concept modern day U-Shaped kitchen.

-This style kitchen is similar to the U-Shaped kitchen, but adds a curve to one side.
-This is a great design for those that don’t have room for an island but want to maximize space, or, on the contrary, great for those that want to integrate an island with a little extra space (adding that curve for extra seating).
+This style kitchen is like the U-Shaped kitchen but adds a curve to one side.
+This is a great design for those that don’t have room for an island but want to maximize space.
+It’s great for those that want to integrate an island with a little extra space (adding that curve for extra seating).
 Often this is used when an island is integrated into the U-Shaped design.
-If carefully designed it can work really well, but be sure to really think about this design, as sometimes they can feel enclosed in.
+If carefully designed, it can work really well.

 We would love to brainstorm with you about your ideas for your new home!
-Visit our timber frame kitchen photo gallery to gather ideas!
-Give us a call today at 800-636-0993!
+Visit our timber frame kitchen photo gallery to gather ideas for popular kitchen styles!
+Call us today at 800-636-0993!